01The Monolith Problem

 - Implement feature-specific CI pipelines

-Metrics for Success
+09Metrics for Success

 Track these to ensure modularization is working:

-- Build time reduction — Target 50%+ improvement
+- Build time reduction, Target 50%+ improvement

-- Feature isolation — Zero dependencies between feature modules
+- Feature isolation, Zero dependencies between feature modules

-- Test coverage per feature — Each feature independently tested
+- Test coverage per feature, Each feature independently tested

-- PR cycle time — Should decrease with focused reviews
+- PR cycle time, Should decrease with focused reviews

-- Developer onboarding time — New devs productive faster
+- Developer onboarding time, New devs productive faster

-Feature modularization is not just an architectural pattern — it's an organizational pattern.
+Feature modularization is not just an architectural pattern.
+It's an organizational pattern.
 Clear module boundaries enable clear team boundaries, clear ownership, and clear accountability.

 The investment in modularization pays dividends in: